-Pennsylvania’s famed Amish Country is now a whole lot more colorful.
-The new Cartoon Network Hotel opened last year, and it’s right next to the kid-favorite Dutch Wonderland amusement park, meaning you can spend your family vacation with the casts of Adventure Time and Ben 10!
-If your kids ever let you leave those two spots, the area also offers plenty of outlet shopping, the chance to catch a show at the American Music Theater, and an independent movie at the funky Zeotropolis art house cinema.
+Why you’ll love it: Pennsylvania’s famed Amish Country is now a whole lot more colorful.
+The new Cartoon Network Hotel opened last year, and it’s right next to the kid-favorite Dutch Wonderland amusement park, meaning you can spend your family vacation with the casts of Adventure Time and Ben 10.
+If your kids ever let you leave, the area also offers plenty of outlet shopping, the chance to catch a show at the American Music Theater and an independent movie at the funky Zoetropolis art house cinema.
 It’s easy to see why Lancaster is one of the quirkiest cities in America.

 George Dodd/Getty Images

 Why you’ll love it: This sandy stretch of Alabama (home of the Hangout Music Festival) is one of the best weekend getaways.
 It counts one of the largest piers (nearly 2,500 feet long) as a permanent resident, perfect for fishing—with affordable gear rentals available at the bait shop.
 The Wharf in Orange Beach is also fun for families, with a Ferris wheel, zip line and mini-golf.
 Plus, the Alabama Gulf Coast Zoo’s lemurs, sloths and kangaroos are always ready for an encounter.

 Budget tip: Passes to see the biggest pop, rock and hip-hop stars at the Hangout Music Festival are not friendly to your bank balance, but there are many other inexpensive things to do in Gulf Shores.
 There are the white sand beaches, of course, which won’t cost you anything (expect for a bottle of sunscreen).
 You should also visit the free-to-enter Coastal Arts Center for a break from the sun.